A floor plan rendering is a rendered floor plan of a building that shows a realistic layout. Let’s see how we can make it

 - harmony between environments.

 If you need to produce architectural renderings and you are still a beginner, there is no need to worry.
-I recommend an intuitive rendering software for free that allows you to make beautiful renderings, even if you are not an expert.
+I recommend an intuitive online 3D rendering software for free that allows you to make beautiful renderings, even if you are not an expert.

 In this article, we are going to explore a particular type of rendering, the Floor Plan Rendering, analyse its peculiarities and understand how to make it.